bdthemes/zoloblocks/readme.txt

 🆓 [**QR Code**](https://demo.zoloblocks.com/qr-code) - *Generate personalized QR codes that link to URLs, documents, or content, get better engagement with creativity.*

-🆓 [**Review**](https://demo.zoloblocks.com/review/) - *Display individual reviews in a customizable layout to build trust and provide social proof to the audience.*
+🆓 [**Review**](https://demo.zoloblocks.com/review/) - *Display individual reviews in a customizable layout to build trust and provide social proof to the audience using this WP Gutenberg block plugin.*

-🆓 [**Review Carousel**](https://demo.zoloblocks.com/review-carousel/) - *Showcase multiple reviews in an epic-looking carousel with selective animations, layouts, and coloring.*
+🆓 [**Review Carousel**](https://demo.zoloblocks.com/review-carousel/) - *Showcase multiple reviews in an epic-looking carousel with selective animations, layouts, and coloring in Gutenberg blocks.*

 🆓 [**Review Grid**](https://demo.zoloblocks.com/review-grid/) - *Present reviews in a grid layout with flexible customization options, creating improved and organized social proofs.*

-🆓 [**Slider**](https://demo.zoloblocks.com/slider/) - *Create better-looking sliders for images, videos, or content with flexible transition effects and layouts.*
+🆓 [**Slider**](https://demo.zoloblocks.com/slider/) - *Create better-looking sliders for images, videos, or content with flexible transition effects and layouts in Gutenberg blocks.*

 🆓 [**Social Links**](https://demo.zoloblocks.com/social-links/) - *Display social media links with creative icons and layouts to boost user engagement and brand visibility.*